 For each considered nano-hexapod stiffness, the parallel stiffness k_p is varied from $k{p,\min} = m\Omega^2$ (the minimum stiffness that yields unconditional stability) to $k{p,\max} = k_n$ (the total nano-hexapod stiffness).
-To keep the overall stiffness constant, the actuator stiffness k_a is decreased when k_p is increased ($k_a = k_n - k_p$, with k_n the total nano-hexapod stiffness).
-A high-pass filter is also added to limit the low-frequency gain with a cut-off frequency ω_i equal to one tenth of the system resonance ($\omega_i = \omega_0/10$).
+In order to keep the overall stiffness constant, the actuator stiffness k_a is decreased when k_p is increased ($k_a = k_n - k_p$, with k_n the total nano-hexapod stiffness).
+A high pass filter is also added to limit the low frequency gain with a cut-off frequency ω_i equal to one tenth of the system resonance ($\omega_i = \omega_0/10$).

 The achievable maximum simultaneous damping of all the modes is computed as a function of the parallel stiffnesses (Figure 7.3).
-It is shown that the soft nano-hexapod cannot yield good damping because the parallel stiffness cannot be sufficiently large compared to the negative stiffness induced by the rotation.
-For the two stiff options, the achievable damping decreases when the parallel stiffness is too high, as explained in Section 4.
-Such behavior can be explained by the fact that the achievable damping can be approximated by the distance between the open-loop pole and the open-loop zero [16, chapt 7.2].
-This distance is larger for stiff nano-hexapod because the open-loop pole will be at higher frequencies while the open-loop zero, whereas depends on the value of the parallel stiffness, can only be made large for stiff nano-hexapods.
+It is shown that the soft nano-hexapod cannot yield good damping as the parallel stiffness cannot be made large enough compared to the negative stiffness induced by the rotation.
+For the two stiff options, the achievable damping decreases when the parallel stiffness is chosen too high as explained in Section 4.
+Such behavior can be explain by the fact that the achievable damping can be approximated by the distance between the open-loop pole and the open-loop zero [16, chapt 7.2].
+This distance is larger for stiff nano-hexapod as the open-loop pole will be at higher frequencies while the open-loop zero, which depends on the value of the parallel stiffness, can only be made large for stiff nano-hexapods.